-January 11 of 2019 witnessed an intense sell-off in the crypto market when the Bitcoin price dropped below the $3,600 mark and major digital assets recorded drops in the range of 10 to 15 percent.
+January 11, 2019, witnessed an intense sell-off in the crypto market when the Bitcoin price dropped below the $3,600 mark and major digital assets recorded drops in the range of 10 to 15 percent.
 With the BTC price decline from $4,036 to $3,503, traders expect the dominant cryptocurrency to fall below key support levels, possibly below $3,300.

-Preceding the Christmas Eve of 2018, there was a demonstration of a renewed optimism toward a short-term trend reversal of Bitcoin and other major cryptocurrencies by quite some investors in the cryptocurrency market.
+Preceding the Christmas Eve of 2018, some investors in the cryptocurrency market demonstrated a renewed optimism toward a short-term trend reversal of Bitcoin and other major cryptocurrencies.
 This was major because of the strong recovery of BTC from its 12-month low at $3,122, when within a three-day span, December 17-20, the Bitcoin price increased from $3,181 to $4,172, by more than 31 percent.
 It is thought that the short-term rally Bitcoin experienced from December 17 to 20 was essentially a corrective rally triggered by oversold conditions.

 10% down from here ($3,300), buy walls on @Coinbase are now the largest (in BTC notional ) since mid-2015.
 Similar for Bitstamp.
 To break lower will require filling these fiat-backed bids.
 Either 1) more BTC borrow to come online 2) KYC-able off-ramp selling.
 Derivatives selling will just lead to funding becoming very negative as it has been. – Su Zhu, an FX hedge fund CEO